 “By learning you will teach, by teaching you will learn”

 I am both a teacher and student but I don’t see much difference between those two roles.
-As the Latin proverb above states, learning and teaching are inextricably linked together.
+As the Latin proverb above states, learning and teaching are inextricably linked.

-I have been a professor at Durham College for ten years, after working in news television for over a decade.
+I have been teaching at Durham College for almost ten years, after working in news television for over a decade.
 I have taught a variety of media-related courses including web writing and web development, broadcast journalism, online journalism, social media, magazine writing, magazine publishing and photography.
-I love my job and I’m always looking for ways to enhance my students’ learning by using new technology in the classroom.
+I love teaching and I’m always looking for ways to enhance my students’ learning by using new technology in the classroom.
 Since the courses I teach all have elements of digital media, I am constantly keeping myself updated on developments in that area.
 It can be a bit daunting at times, due to the constant changes in the world of digital technology, but it is a wonderful problem to have as I am afforded the opportunity to continue learning about emerging digital media.

 I believe learning is a life-long process.
 If I don’t better myself by learning new teaching techniques or keeping up with the changes in the subjects I am teaching I believe that I am short changing my students.
 I tell my students to never stop learning, not only as a way to stay competitive in the field of media but also to continue their journeys of personal growth.

 I completed a Master’s degree in Education with a specialization in Digital Technologies at the University of Ontario Institute of Technology.
 For my Master’s research project, I researched the impact of digital technology on adult literacy.
 To read my research project on adult literacy and technology click here..
 I am currently a PhD candidate in the Education – Language, Culture and Teaching program at York University.
 My dissertation is investigating street art’s potential to create ‘pop ups’ of informal, public spaces of learning, online and offline, while considering its pedagogical significance as a feminist literacy practice.